Mains

 Pumpkin Carrot Corn Pudding

-A close friend from Italy once gave me a cold-pressed pumpkin seed oil as a gift, done on his family farm in Austria.
-The consistency, flavor, smell, viscosity, texture, and especially the unique color it produced when used in salads and sauces was a sensually stunning green emerald that I had not seen in oils before.
-The sweet flavor and elegant color from the seeds tasted amazing with an appetizing fragrance of pumpkin seeds.
+A close friend from Italy once gave me a cold-pressed pumpkin seed oil as a gift, produced on his family farm in Austria.
+The consistency, flavor, aroma, viscosity, texture, and especially the unique emerald green color it produced when used in salads and sauces was truly stunning.

 Mains Dadaji Fusion Recipes